Why is There a Stink Bug Problem Now?

 How Do I Get Rid of Stink Bugs in my House?

 If you find a stink bug in your home or garden the easiest solution is simply to remove the bug.
-You can use a vacuum or shop-vac in the garden or house.
+But be careful.
 As the name suggests, if you squash the stink bug it will emit a foul odor, so plan accordingly.
+Try to enclose it in several paper towels or take it outside.

 For a severe infestation, consult with a professional pest control exterminator for advice and more robust solutions to keep your home stink-bug-free.